dealingwith/daniel-industries/_posts/2007-03-03-the-increased-micronisation-of-online-personae.md

 [^1]: I mentioned to a friend that "I don't mind 'at' twitters when they are to people from MY friends."
 Meaning, it's the cross-network, "@someone_I_don't_know" messages that are annoying.
 This could be easily filtered: any @ message to someone not in my friends does not get published to me.
 Problem solved.
 Useful user-created feature of Twitter maintained.

-[^2]: And I don't mean one's phone beeping all the time...However Twitter introduces the same attention issues as blogs, etc....attention is another big thing
+[^2]: And I don't mean one's phone beeping all the time...However Twitter introduces the same attention issues as blogs, etc....attention is another big thing.

 [^3]: Again, need to keep jotting notes down and write something complete for the oft-forthcoming design blog.
 In fact, this question of subtle vs. brute force applies to a lot of different jurisdictions; surely a philosopher or sociologist has written about this...any suggestions?